 M ilimeter wave (mmWave) is an enabling technology for 5G high data rate use cases due to the available bandwidth at these frequencies.
 However, the initial access in mmWave cellular systems is challenging compare to the current LTE system for two reasons.
 First, due to the high isotropic path-loss the mmWave communications requires high directional transmission.
 But the UE and gNB do not know in which directions to transmit (receive) during the initial access.
 Second, since the mmWave link is vulnerable to blocking and beam misalignment, more frequent initial access needs to be performed [1], [2], [3], [4].
 The IEEE 802.11ad standard adopted two levels initial beamforming training for 60 GHz, where a coarser sector level sweep phase is followed by an optional beam refinement phase [5].

-Recently context information (e.g., vehicle's position) and past beam measurements stored in a database (maintained in the roadside unit in vehicular communications) has been used as a hint to determine potential beam pairs [6].
+Recently context information (e.g., vehicle's position) and past beam measurements stored in a database (maintained in the road side unit in vehicular communications) has been used as a hint to determine potential beam pairs [6].
 Generally speaking, the initial access procedure can be improved by richer information, e.g., terminal positions, channel gain predictions, user spatial distribution, antenna configurations successfully used in previous accesses, and so on.

-The contributions of this paper are: (1) leveraging intelligence from call detail records (CDR) data to rapidly determine the sweeping direction pattern during the cell discovery phase in mmWave cellular system, (2) using Recurrent Neural Networks (RNN) to predict the evolution of the CDR pattern and (3) a comparison of beam sweeping pattern prediction with a random starting point sweeping in terms of synchronization delay.
+The main contribution of this paper is to leverage intelligence from call detail records (CDR) data to rapidly determine the sweeping direction pattern during the cell discovery phase in mmWave cellular system using Recurrent Neural Networks (RNN) to predict the evolution of the CDR pattern.

 The remainder of this paper is organized as follows.
-Section II discusses the initial access in standalone 5G NR, Section III presents initial access based on a machine learning approach using Recurrent Neural Networks (RNNs), Section IV discusses the synchronization delay analysis, Section V results are discussed and in Section VI the paper discussed the conclusions.
+Section II discusses the initial access in standalone 5G NR, Section III presents initial access based on a machine learning approach using Recurrent Neural Networks (RNNs), Section IV results are discussed and in Section V the paper discussed the conclusions.

 II.
-INITIAL ACCESS IN 5G NEW RADIO
+INITIAL ACCESS IN STANDALONE 5G NEW RADIO

 The initial access in 5G New Radio (NR) standalone millimeter wave is a time-consuming search to determine suitable directions of transmission and reception.
 The overall idea of the envisioned mmWave initial access procedure is summarized in Fig.1 (a) [7].
 The problem of interest in this paper is the cell discovery.
 In the cell discovery phase, one approach is sequential beam sweeping by the base station that requires a brute force search through many beam-pair combinations between the user equipment (UE) and the gNB (5G base station) to find the optimum beam-pair (i.e. the one with the highest reference received signal power (RSRP) level as shown in Fig.1 (b).
 The sequential search may result in a large access delay and low initial access efficiency.
 This paper proposes beam sweeping pattern prediction to determine the beam hopping sequence, based on the dynamic distribution of user traffic (i.e., CDRs).
-This is done by using a form of recurrent neural networks (RNNs) called Gated Recurrent
+This is done by using a form of recurrent neural networks (RNNs) called Gated Recurrent Unit (GRU).
+It is worth mentioning that a UE does not only need to carry out cell search at power-up, but to support mobility.
+It also needs to continuously search for, synchronize to neighboring cells and estimate their reception quality.
+The reception quality of the neighboring cells, in relation to the reception quality of the current cell, is then evaluated to determine if a handover (for devices in RRC CONNECTED) or cell reselection (for devices in RRC IDLE) should be carried out [8].